Fly like a real astronaut!

 The Gemini capsule is modelled after the Project Gemini familiarization manual (SEDR 300), Vol.2 – Rendezvous and Docking configuration that includes the Fuel Cells as the main power source, and the required equipment for performing rendezvous and docking in space.

-The PRO missions will teach you the basics step-by-step, as well as the Academy and the Gemini Flight Manual (in development).
+The academy and the missions will teach you the basics step-by-step, as well as Gemini Flight Manual (in development).
 I highly recommend reading the official manual released by NASA.
 You can find the manual here:

 The Apollo is still early in development, but the Saturn V, the Command Module and the Service module is functional.
 Most of the functions on the main panel is implemented and you are able to launch and enter an orbit around Earth.
 I’m currently working on TLI, the Moon and the Lunar Module.
 That being said, the simulation is already very deep and allows you to spend countless of hours inside the Apollo Command Module, learn the systems and the view of Earth and the realistic view of our stars.